Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 Using TypeScript

 The last thing to do is to actually use TypeScript.
-In order to turn our TypeScript into JavaScript, we just need to run the tsc command, which will output code into the dist directory.
+To turn our TypeScript into JavaScript, we just need to run the tsc command, which will output code into the dist directory.
 Next, we can run node dist/index.js to test our code.
-In order to make this easier, we can create a "script" in our package.json file.
+To make this easier, we can create a "script" in our package.json file.
 Take a look at package.json, then try pnpm run dev for a quicker run command.

 Now, try to add types the index.ts file (in the src) directory.
 Good luck!